 The Sigma Iota Rho (SIR) Journal of International Relations is looking for submissions from undergraduate students for its print and online journal.
-The 18th Volume of the SIR Journal of International Relations is set for publication in spring 2016, and submissions will be open until January 11, 2016.
+The 19th Volume of the SIR Journal of International Relations is set for publication in spring 2017.
 The online edition, SIRJournal.org, will maintain an interactive discussion of current affairs in international relations, with regular posts, updates, announcements and comment features throughout the academic year; submissions are rolling.

 The Journal has a circulation of 3,000 copies, which are distributed to over 120 undergraduate international relations programs and APSIA graduate international relations schools.
 Each edition includes a featured article by a leading voice in international relations—previous headliners have included Former Secretary of State Henry Kissinger, Vice President Joe Biden, Margaret Chan, Director-General of the World Health Organization, Richard Haass, president of the Council on Foreign Relations, and Robert Zoellick, president of the World Bank.